7 days in Calabria, Italy itinerary: a complete guide

 Exploring Pizzo Calabro in Calabria

-The history of Pizzo is very old and goes back to 1300 when was just one of the many fishing villages of the Coast of Gods.
+The history of Pizzo is old and goes back to 1300 when it was just one of the many fishing villages of the Coast of Gods.

 Today, there are thousands of visitors arriving here from all over the country and the rest of Europe to try the famous chocolate truffle ice cream called ‘tartufo di Pizzo‘.

-This ‘gelato’ was invented to honor the visit of Prince Umberto I of Savoy in 1943.
+This ‘gelato’ was invented to honour the visit of Prince Umberto I of Savoy in 1943.
 And of course, only some Pizzitani (Pizzo inhabitants) know the secret recipe!

 Visitors take this tour from Tropea that includes the truffle ice cream.